-During our weekend at The Resort at Paws Up, we had the opportunity to learn how to grill salmon with the skin on perfectly.
+During our weekend at The Resort at Paws Up, we had the opportunity to learn how to get the best grilled salmon with the skin on.
 As part of the Cookbook Live weekend, Chefs Greg Denton and Gabrielle Quiñónez Denton, showed us how simple it is to grill a whole filet of salmon and shared their pro tips for grilling fish.

 As Greg says, you want to set yourself up for success when grilling fish.
 Here are five of the most important tips: